In Cuba, music and dance is a big part of life; it is everywhere!

 In my apartment in Old Havana, I often wake up in the morning from my neighbor playing super loud salsa, or a bicycle taxi passing by sounding like a mobile discotheque at any time of day or night.

-Birthdays and mothers day are huge, as well as religious celebrations like when someone gets a santo in the Santeria religion, there is dancing.
+Birthdays and mothers Day are huge, as well as religious celebrations like when someone gets a santo, a saint, in the Santeria religion, there is dancing.

 Characteristics Of The Cuban Dance Music

 In modern Cuba, maybe for the last few decades, the characteristics of the music style have changed a bit away from the traditional styles like the Danzón, the Son, the Semba, and the Rhumba.

 There is possibly a generation gap, where the older parts of the population listen more to the traditional salsa and son music, while the youngsters are into experimenting with new music or mixing new and old rhythms.

 And the tourists flocking to Cuba also love the salsa rhythms.